sandy081/Copy-Work-Items/README.md

 This extension allows you to copy work items from one repository to another repository.
 This can also be used to do bulk copy across project areas in the same repository.
 If source and target projects are simple scrum based then this can be a tool of choice for importing.

-Has a nice UI showing the copy progress.

 ### Features

-* Copying built in attributes like type, summary, description, tags, priority, severity, complexity, creation date, due date, resolution date,
+* Copying built in attributes like type, summary, description, tags, priority, severity, complexity, creation date, due date, resolution date, estimates, timespent

-* All comments are retained
+* Comments, state and resolution details are retained.

+* Links, Attachments, internal data like ranking can be copied

-* Backlog items are mapped and imported to target backlog
+* Backlog items are imported as backlog items.

-* States and resolutions are copied

-* Copy links and attachments

-* Copy internal information like Ranking

-* Can be performed only be Admins with access to bulk save operation

-### Restrictions

-* Users are mapped by user id.
-Defaults to Unassigned user or Current user (creator, comments)

-* Found In, Planned For are set to unassigned

-* Retains data only from built in attributes
+* Secured by allowing only ADMINs to operate.

 ### Additional Options